FluxML/Flux.jl/docs/src/gpu.md

 "CUDA"
 ```

+The current backend will affect the behaviour of methods like the method `gpu` described below.

 ## Basic GPU Usage

-Support for array operations on other hardware backends, like GPUs, is provided by external packages like [CUDA](https://github.com/JuliaGPU/CUDA.jl).
+Support for array operations on other hardware backends, like GPUs, is provided by external packages like [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl), [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl), and [Metal.jl](https://github.com/JuliaGPU/Metal.jl).
 Flux is agnostic to array types, so we simply need to move model weights and data to the GPU and Flux will handle it.

 For example, we can use `CUDA.CuArray` (with the `cu` converter) to run our [basic example](@ref man-basics) on an NVIDIA GPU.